Autonomous detection system: Mechanism

 Research Internationals sells standalone and portable systems for use in mailrooms, called ASAP II.
 ASAP II gives real time detection of bio-warfare agents, chemical agents and toxic industrial chemicals, explosives in particulate and vapor form and nuclear materials.
 The system can be customised according to the need of the mailroom.

 ASAP II is an automated chemical, biological and nuclear detection and identification system.
 The system can detect and identify from four (RAPTOR module) to eight (BioHawk module) bio-agents in real time.
 Periodically or on demand, a concentrated sample is sent to the modules and within fifteen minutes these systems will identify the presence of any bioagents and notify the operator if a hazardous agent is detected.

 The systems need to be in a negative pressure room on a downward draft table.
 An air sampling module within the systems draws air into the downward draft table for analysis.
 Sampling is continuous until the batch of mail is complete, which may take a few minutes, hours or days.
 The systems are able to handle thousands of pieces of mail per hour.

 Application

 The system can be adapted for situations where environmental or clinical pathogens require monitoring.
 For example, APDS could test for mold or fungal spores in buildings or for the airborne spread of contagious materials in hospitals.
 It also could identify disease outbreaks in livestock transport centers or feedlots.
+In water, APDS can detect pathogens in wastewater, agricultural irrigation lines, food processors, fish farms, and beaches.